 - As clearly set forth in the Foreign Assistance Act of 1961 and other U.S. statutes, U.S. foreign policy is required to foster and embody U.S. values, including human rights. - The United States should have a "special relationship" with Greece, recognizing Greece's strategic location in Southeastern Europe where the U.S. has important political, economic, commercial, and military interests.
-Greece's proven reliability as a strategic ally makes Greece a pivotal nation for the advancement of U.S. interests in southeastern Europe, the eastern Mediterranean and the Middle East. - The naval and air bases at Souda Bay, Crete, are the key bases for the United States in the eastern Mediterranean. - The trilateral naval exercise "Noble Dina 2014" between the U.S., Greece, and Israel, held off of Crete, is a prime example of Greece's strategic importance to U.S. interests in the region. - A Cyprus settlement must not reward aggression.
-A settlement must be based on democratic norms, United Nations (UN) resolutions, the European Union (EU) acquis communautaire and the pertinent decisions of the European Commission on Human Rights, Article 6 of the EU Founding Treaty, the European Court on Human Rights and other European courts. - Cyprus should be recognized as an important partner for U.S. strategic interests in the eastern Mediterranean.
-Prime examples include: - the evacuation of nearly 15,000 American citizens from Lebanon to Cyprus during the Israel-Lebanon conflict in July 2006, - Cyprus being the first EU nation to sign the U.S.' Proliferation Security Initiative (PSI), - Limassol port being used by U.S. military personnel deployed in the region for R&R, and - Cyprus's aim to join NATO's Partnership for Peace. - The United States' use of a double standard on the rule of law regarding Turkey, and its appearement of Turkey, harms the U.S. promotion of the rule of law, human rights, liberty, democracy and freedom in the eastern Mediterranean, the Middle East, and universally. - U.S. interests are best served by supporting rapprochement between Greece and Turkey based on the rule of law and democratic norms. - U.S. interests are best served by promoting Turkey's emergence as a fully democratic state regardless of whether she accedes to the EU. - Energy cooperation between Cyprus and Israel has elevated the geostrategic importance of the eastern Mediterranean to the United States.
+Greece's proven reliability as a strategic ally makes Greece a pivotal nation for the advancement of U.S. interests in southeastern Europe, the eastern Mediterranean and the Middle East. - The naval and air bases at Souda Bay, Crete, are the key bases for the United States in the eastern Mediterranean. - The trilateral naval exercise "Noble Dina 2015" between the U.S., Greece, and Israel, held off of Crete, is a prime example of Greece's strategic importance to U.S. interests in the region. - A Cyprus settlement must not reward aggression.
+A settlement must be based on democratic norms, United Nations (UN) resolutions, the European Union (EU) acquis communautaire and the pertinent decisions of the European Commission on Human Rights, Article 6 of the EU Founding Treaty, the European Court on Human Rights and other European courts. - Vice President Joe Biden bolstered United States-Cyprus relations, calling it a "genuine, strategic partnership" - a clear recognition of Cyprus as an important partner for U.S. strategic interests in the eastern Mediterranean.
+Prime examples include: - the evacuation of nearly 15,000 American citizens from Lebanon to Cyprus during the Israel-Lebanon conflict in July 2006. - Cyprus being the first EU nation to sign the U.S.' Proliferation Security Initiative (PSI). - Limassol port being used by U.S. military personnel deployed in the region for R&R, and - > Cyprus's aim to join NATO's Partnership for Peace. - The United States' use of a double standard on the rule of law regarding Turkey, and its appeasement of Turkey, harms the U.S. promotion of the rule of law, human rights, liberty, democracy and freedom in the eastern Mediterranean, the Middle East, and universally. - U.S. interests are best served by supporting rapprochement between Greece and Turkey based on the rule of law and democratic norms. - U.S. interests are best served by promoting Turkey's emergence as a fully democratic state regardless of whether she accedes to the EU. - Energy cooperation between Cyprus and Israel has elevated the geostrategic importance of the eastern Mediterranean to the United States.